itcssec/wordfence2cloudflare/readme.txt

 ISP Information: Obtain details about the internet service provider of the blocked IP.

 Confidence Score: AbuseIPDB provides a confidence score that indicates how likely the IP is to engage in abusive behavior.
 This feature can be useful for prioritizing responses to threats.

+Pro Features:

+Integration with WhatIsMyBrowser.com API
+This plugin now features seamless integration with the WhatIsMyBrowser.com API, providing you with enhanced user agent analysis and detection capabilities.
+The WhatIsMyBrowser.com API allows you to obtain detailed information about user agents, including software, operating systems, and more.
+This integration empowers you to better understand and manage the traffic hitting your WordPress site.

+Benefits:
+Advanced User Agent Analysis: With the WhatIsMyBrowser.com API, you can gain deeper insights into the user agents accessing your website.
+This includes information about the software, operating systems, and more.

+Abusive User Detection: The plugin can now detect potentially abusive or malicious user agents based on the API's analysis.
+It flags user agents that may pose a security risk, helping you proactively secure your website.

+Automated Blocking: You can automatically block or manage potentially abusive user agents, safeguarding your website from potential threats.
+The user can send the ips that wishes to block to Cloudflare by clicking the button on each record.

+How to Use:
+Obtain an API Key: To utilize this feature, you need an API key from WhatIsMyBrowser.com.
+You can obtain an API key by signing up for a free or premium account on their platform.

+API Key Integration: Once you have your API key, enter it into the plugin settings.
+This will enable the plugin to communicate with the WhatIsMyBrowser.com API.

+Enhanced User Agent Analysis: Upon activation, the plugin will start analyzing user agents hitting your site.
+The information gathered through the API integration will be displayed in the captured traffic data section of the plugin.

+Abusive User Detection: The plugin will automatically mark user agents that are identified as potentially abusive by the API.
+This enables you to take appropriate actions to protect your site.

+Please note that an API key is required for this feature to function effectively.
+Whether you choose a free or premium account on WhatIsMyBrowser.com, this integration will help you elevate your website's security and user agent analysis capabilities.

+To get started, simply sign up for an account on WhatIsMyBrowser.com, obtain your API key, and integrate it into the plugin settings.

 Security Benefits: